syiming/testbed/docs/source/support/gcp.md

 The default port is `8888`, specified in `~/.jupyter/jupyter_notebook_config.py`.

-You can connect to your Jupyter session from your personal laptop.
-Check the external ip address of your instance, say it is `35.185.240.182`.
+You can connect to your Jupyter session from your laptop.
+Check the external IP address of your instance, say it is `35.185.240.182`.
 Open any browser and visit `35.185.240.182:8888`.
 The login password is the one you set with the setup script above.

 ### Transferring Files From Your Instance To Your Computer